xdy/xdy-pf2e-workbench/README.md

       about Flat Checks to rolls.
 It is far from complete, but it's a good start.
 To use it add it to your character.
 It currently handles: Target is undetected, hidden, invisible or concealed.
 Self is blinded or dazzled.
 Self has Blind-Fight.
-    * (Deprecated, will break with the next pf2e system release.
-You know the one that contains proper IWR handling making this Workbench feature obsolete...)
-Option to create an IWR (Immunity, Weakness, Resistance) reminder message after a damage roll against a target with an IWR that matches damage types of the attacking weapon or spell.
-NOTE: Currently only handles 'simple' IWR, it doesn't handle things like 'All', 'Physical', 'All (except force)', etc.

 ## Installation